-All patients over the age of 18 who were hospitalized for CO-VID-19 during April 2020, admitted to our emergency department and whose COVID-19 polymerase chain reaction (PCR) test results were positive were retrospectively evaluated.
+All the patients over the age of 18, who were hospitalized for COVID-19 disease between 1-30 April 2020 admitted to our emergency department and whose COVID polymerase chain reaction (PCR) test results were positive were retrospectively evaluated.

-In addition to the demographic findings such as age and gender, vital signs at the time of admission, oxygen or advanced airway support applications in the emergency room, laboratory tests results, CT findings, and 28-day living status were recorded using patient files stored in the hospital automation system.
-Patients' CT results were classified as being typical, intermediate, atypical or negative according to the Radiological Society of North America Expert Consensus Statement on Reporting Chest CT Findings (13).
-The typical results were peripheral, bilateral ground glass opacities (GGO) with or without consolidation or visible intralobular lines, multifocal GGO of rounded morphology or visible intralobular
+In addition to the demographic findings such as: age and gender, vital signs at the time of admission, oxygen or advanced airway support applications in the emergency room, laboratory tests results and CT findings and 28-day living status were recorded using patient files on the hospital automation system.
+Patients' CT results were classified as typical (peripheral, bilateral ground glass opacity (GGO) with or without consolidation or visible intralobular lines, multifocal GGO of rounded morphology or visible intralobular lines, reverse halo sign or other findings of organizing pneumonia), intermediate, atypical and negative according to the Radiological Society of North America Expert Consensus Statement on Reporting Chest CT Findings (13).